Script Examples

 Example 1: As easy as it gets!

-Example 6: Using an Installer file as the update file - the Web Update Wizard downloads the installer and then runs it
+Example 7: Using an Installer file as the update file - the Software Update Wizard downloads the installer and then runs it

-Example 7: Updating the Web Update Wizard itself
+Example 8: Updating the Software Update Wizard itself

-Example 8: Customising the Web Update Wizard 'Look and Feel'
+Example 9: Customising the Software Update Wizard 'Look and Feel'

-Format of a Web Update Wizard update script file
+Format of a Software Update Wizard update script file

 A script file contains one or more sections.